-Last week I took my students on a three day trip to Berlin and I was very impressed with the educational value that the city has to offer.
+Last week I took my students on a three day trip residential trip.
+We spent two days exploring Berlin and one day at the ITB conference.
+I was very impressed with the educational value that the city has to offer.
 I will admit, my knowledge of war time/political history is pretty dire.
 However this trip really enlightened me, and my students!

 Upon arrival into the city we went on a walking tour to see the main sights, and wet and windy weather aside, it was very enjoyable.
 We visited a number of the main sights including the Holocaust Memorial, the Brandenburg Gate, The Reichstag building and Check Point Charlie.

 I learned all about the wall separating the East and the West (and the different traffic light systems- Amplemann), and for me, seeing the last remaining segment of the wall was the most fascinating sight.
 As I stood by the wall I knew that there must be thousands of horrific events that took place right there, right where I was standing.
 And it wasn’t even that long ago- my grandparents were alive during the war.